godswill-ikot/godswill-ikot.github.io/_research/Scripts.md

   og_image: "research/epr.png"
 ---
 ### Script for scanning using OpenSCAP, CIS-CAT, and Lynis on Ubuntu 20.04
-This section gives a step-by-step guide on how to create a script on Linux and use the script provided below for scanning and auditing with system information for befor, during and after scan
+This section gives a step-by-step guide on how to create a script on Linux and use the script provided below for scanning and auditing with system information for before, during and after the scan.
 #### Step 1: Create a bash script on Linux using
 ```bash
 # 1. Open terminal (Ctrl+Alt+T)